licarpen/aws-developer/README.md

 * timers enable you to notify your decider when a certain amount of time has elapsed and does not meet the requirement in this scenario.

 * tags enable you to filter the listing of the executions when you use the visibility operations, which once again does not meet the requirement in this scenario.

+* instances launched into a private subnet in a VPC can't communicate with internet unless you use a NAT

+* You need an internet gateway and a route in the route table to talk to the internet

+### Errors

+* 504: integration time_out, integration_failure, usage plan qutoa exceeded
+* 502: large number of incoming requests
+* 403: authentication issue (AWS Cognito)